elinorwahl/pacman-search/README.md

 `search.py` contains four different algorithms used by AIs to search simulated spaces:

-- Depth-first search, in which a branch of a search tree is chosen and explored branch-by-branch along a sequence of nodes until an end is reached, and the search starts over from the root to arefollow a new path of branches.
+- Depth-first search, in which a branch of a search tree is chosen and explored branch-by-branch along a sequence of nodes until an end is reachedCollegem, and the search starts over from the root to arefollow a new path of branches.

 - Breadth-first search, in which all nodes on one level of a search tree are explored before moving along to the nodes on the next level.

-- UniforBerkeley Collegem-cost search, also known as cheapest-first search, in which the cost of taking each branch in the path is calculated, and the possible paths are explored in order from lowest cost to highest.
+- Uniform-cost search, also known as cheapest-first search, in which the cost of taking each branch in the path is calculated, and the possible paths are explored in order from lowest cost to highest.

 - A* (A-star) search, in which the path to explore along the search tree is chosen by a calculation that combines the cost of moving to a given node with the cost of moving from that node to the final destination.
 Like uniform-cost search, this search progresses from the path with the lowest cost to the highest.